 Following the Union Pacific/Western Pacific merger in 1982, UP repainted the 731 into their armor yellow and harbor mist gray paint scheme with red lettering in late January of 1985, and returned her to former WP lines in the Bay Area.
-The 725 didn't last long in its new identity however, as it was sold in August of 1985 to Iowa Interstate Railroad as their #306.
+The 731 didn't last long in its new identity however, as it was sold in August of 1985 to Iowa Interstate Railroad as their #306.
 WP 731/UP306 spent 10 years working the Iowa Interstate before being sold to the Feather River Rail Society in 1995 along with sister WP 725.
-WP 731 is currently operational, but wears faded UP paint, as IAIS never repainted UP 306 into their attractive black paint scheme.
-731 was recently returned to operation, and once the few remaining mechanical bugs are worked out, she will be returned to Western Pacific paint, though it has not been decided which WP scheme she will wear.
+WP 731 wears faded UP paint, as IAIS never repainted UP 306 into their attractive black paint scheme.
+She will be returned to Western Pacific silver and orange paint.

 Notable events of 1955: